Note: This post may contain affiliate links. That means if you click on a link and make a purchase we may receive a small commission. Thank you!

 Yes.
 If you want to make a bunch of hushpuppies ahead of time you can keep the in the freezer for up to three months.
 To do this cook your hushpuppies and let them cool completely, then wrap them in foil and store in a sealed container or plastic storage bag in the freezer.

-When you are ready to use them place the frozen hushpuppies on a baking sheet and bake at 425 degrees F. for 10-15 minutes or until warmed through.
+When you are ready to use them, place the frozen hushpuppies on a baking sheet and bake at 425 degrees F. for 10-15 minutes or until warmed through.

-Like this recipe?
-Follow us on Instagram and Pinterest for more
+Make sure to follow us on Instagram and Pinterest for more recipes like this.

 Servings: 10